 The quality of the treatment depends on how well the therapist has been trained, how skilled he or she is, and whether he or she enjoys doing the treatment.
 Some therapists don't like to do it because the hot stones are difficult to handle.

 Another approach is to ask the front desk if there is someone who is a specialist in hot stone massage.
-Some massage therapists love doing this treatment, while others aren't so hot on it.
-A good front desk will know which therapist to direct you to.
+Some massage therapists love doing this treatment, while others aren't so good with it.

-Be sure to speak up if the stones are too warm or the pressure too intense.
-And you can always ask them to stop using the stones if you don't like how it feels.
+Be sure to speak up if the stones are too warm or the pressure too intense, and you can always ask them to stop using the stones if you don't like how it feels.

-If you like heat but not the stones, lava shells and steamed towels are another way to get heat into a massage.
+Additionally, if you like heat but not the stones, lava shells and steamed towels are another way to get heat into a massage.

 Hot Stone massage is not appropriate if you have diabetes, high blood pressure, heart disease, or are on medication that thins your blood.

-You shouldn't get a hot stone massage if you are pregnant or have a sunburn.

-You also may want to reconsider if you are menopausal as it may trigger a hot flash.
+You shouldn't get a hot stone massage if you are pregnant or have a sunburn, and you also may want to reconsider if you are menopausal, as it may trigger a hot flash.